docudoc/markdown-include/README.md

 html = markdown.markdown(source, extensions=['markdown_include.include'])
 ```

 The syntax for use within your Markdown files is ``{!filename!}``.
 This statement will be replaced by the contents of ``filename``.

 Markdown-Include will work recursively, so any included files within ``filename`` will also be included.
 This replacement is done prior to any other Markdown processing, so any Markdown syntax that you want can be used within your included files.
-Note that this is a change from the previous version.

-It was felt that this syntax was less likely to conflict with any code fragments present in the Markdown.

 By default, all file-names are evaluated relative to the location from which Markdown is being called.
 If you would like to change the directory relative to which paths are evaluated, then this can be done by specifying the extension setting ``base_path``.

 ## Configuration

 The following settings can be specified when initialising the plugin.

-- __base_path__: Default location from which to evaluate relative paths for the include statement.
-(Default: the run-directory.)
+- __base_path__: Default location from which to evaluate relative paths for the include statement. _(Default: the run-directory)_
-- __encoding__: Encoding of the files used by the include statement.
-(Default: utf-8.)
+- __encoding__: Encoding of the files used by the include statement. _(Default: utf-8.)_
 - __inheritHeadingDepth__ : If true, increases headings on include file by amount of previous heading.
-Combiens with headingOffset   option, below.
-(Default: False.)
+Combiens with headingOffset   option, below. _(Default: False)_
-- __headingOffset__: Increases heading depth by a specific ammount, in addition to the inheritHeadingDepth Option.
-(Default: 0)
+- __headingOffset__: Increases heading depth by a specific ammount, in addition to the inheritHeadingDepth Option. _(Default: 0)_
-- __throwException__: When true, if the extension is unable to find an included file it will throw an exception which the user can catch.
-If false (default), a warning will be printed and Markdown will continue parsing the file.
+- __throwException__: If the extension is unable to find an included file it will throw an exception.
+Default behavior is to print a warning continue parsing the file. _(Default: False)_
-- __relativeIncludes__: When true, includes can use relative paths.
-(Default: false) [TBD]
+- __relativeIncludes__: When true, includes can use relative paths. _(Default: False)_ [TBD]

 ## Examples

 An example of setting the base path and file encoding is given below:

 ```python
 import markdown
 from markdown_include.include import MarkdownInclude